Highlights

 73

-Looking for a quick synopsis?
+Curious about the story behind it?
 Here's the plot: "Expecting the usual tedium that accompanies a summer in the Catskills with her family, 17-year-old Frances 'Baby' Houseman is surprised to find herself stepping into the shoes of a professional hoofer—and unexpectedly falling in love."

 'Dirty Dancing' Release Dates